tangentlabs/django-fancypages/README.rst

    :alt: Requirements Status

-.. note: This is a work in progress and part of this project will likely change
-    and could potentially break things.
+**Note:** This is a work in progress and part of this project will likely change and could potentially break things.
 Be careful with using it.

 Fancypages provides an easy way to edit content in your Django project.